jozefg/drafts/dissecting-some-ltac.markdown

 we give more rope to `=` than just `refl`.

 This particular branch
-of our match is quite straightforward though.
+of the match is quite straightforward though.
 Once we see an equality between two witnesses for the same existential type, we just `generalize` the equality between their proofs into our goal.